freenas/freenas-docs/userguide/zfsprimer.rst

 correction, ZFS will still provide data corruption detection to a system with one disk. %brand% automatically schedules a monthly scrub for each ZFS pool and the results of the scrub are displayed in :ref:`View Volumes`.
-Reading scrub results can provide an early indication of possible disk failure.
+Checking scrub results can provide an early indication of potential disk problems.

-Unlike traditional UNIX filesystems, **it is not necessary to define partition sizes at filesystem creation time**.
-Instead, a group of disks (known as a vdev) are built into a ZFS pool.
+Unlike traditional UNIX filesystems, **it is not necessary to define partition sizes when filesystems are created**.
+Instead, a group of disks, known as a *vdev*, are built into a ZFS *pool*.
 Filesystems are created from the pool as needed.
 As more capacity is needed, identical vdevs can be striped into the pool.
 In %brand%, :ref:`Volume Manager` can be used to create or extend ZFS pools.
 After a pool is created, it